solidjs/solid/documentation/guides/getting-started.md

 Declarative data is the practice of tying the description of data’s behavior to its declaration.
 This allows for easy composition by packaging all aspects of data’s behavior in a single place.

-### 2. Component-less
+### 2. Vanishing Components

-The decision of how you modularize your code should be your own and not be restricted by performance or state update concerns.
-Component boundaries should have minimal impact on how your application functions.
+It's hard enough to structure your components without taking updates into consideration.
+Solid updates completely independent of the components.
+Component functions are called once and then cease to exist.
+Components exists to organize your code and not much else.

 ### 3. Read/Write segregation